Fynnwind/webtec/README.md

 ## Note
 - To add node to an OpenBSD system make sure you have root permissions and run `pkg_add node`
-- If node throws a package not found exception run `npm install <name>`
+- If node throws a package not found exception run `npm install <packagename>`
 - In `hosts` files, `./Virtual-Web-Servers/IPbased/httpd.conf`, `./node/App.js` and `./node/calc-rest-client.html` one needs to replace `<ipv4address>` accordingly

 ## Group Work 1